betty-h/CA_Disaster_QA/README.md

 | Follow-up | `i missed the fema inspector when they came by what happens now` |
 | Conversational | `hi um i've been having really bad nightmares ever since we evacuated and i can't sleep` |

----

-## Files to Keep Out of Version Control

-`.env` — contains the Anthropic API key.
-Add to `.gitignore` before committing.